mubbie/mubbie.github.io/_posts/2024-12-27-URL-encoding.md

 - **Printable characters:** Uppercase (`A-Z`), lowercase (`a-z`), digits (`0-9`), and symbols like `@`, `#`, and `$`, etc.
 - **Control characters:** Instructions for managing text streams, such as newline (`\n`) and tab (`\t`).

 ASCII’s simplicity and universality made it the foundation for early computer systems and networks, including the internet.
 However, its biggest limitation was its inability to represent non-English characters, like `é`, `ß`, or `中`, as well as other writing systems like Cyrillic, Arabic, and Chinese.
-The biggest reason for this limitation is because, at the time it was invented, memory and processing power were incredibly expensive; hence every bit mattered.
-By sticking to 7-bits, and thus, 128 characters, [ASCII struck a balance between functionality and efficiency](https://randomtechnicalstuff.blogspot.com/2009/05/unicode-and-oracle.html).
+The biggest reason for this limitation is because, at the time it was invented, memory and processing power were incredibly expensive; hence, every bit mattered.
+By sticking to 7-bits, and, thus, 128 characters, [ASCII struck a balance between functionality and efficiency](https://randomtechnicalstuff.blogspot.com/2009/05/unicode-and-oracle.html).
 It was small enough to fit into the limited storage and memory of the time yet comprehensive enough to provide a range of characters to work with.
 Likewise, it was a light-weight, simple, easy-to-implement solution and universal (at least for English-speaking developers).

 ### Expanded Character Sets (Beyond ASCII)